 The Eva McDonald Prize is a $1,000 bursary presented annually to the undergraduate in the University of Toronto's School of Physical Education and Health who has made the most significant contribution to the development of aquatics and lifesaving education through the university and the Lifesaving Society.

-The 2017 recipient is Anastasia Vlahiotis - a Kinesiology and Physical Education student who holds Lifesaving Society Lifesaving and Swim Instructor, Aquatic Supervisor and National Lifeguard certifications.
+The 2018 recipient is Anastasia Vlahiotis - a Kinesiology and Physical Education student who holds Lifesaving Society Lifesaving and Swim Instructor, Aquatic Supervisor and National Lifeguard certifications.
 Anastasia teaches Swim for Life courses and volunteers as a Junior Swim Instructor with the City of Mississauga.
-She coaches the university’s Master’s Swim program on occasion and captained the 2017 KPE Intramural water polo team.
-Anastasia is an active lifeguard at Hart House Fitness Center and the second year intramural representative for the 2019 graduating year.
+Anastasia was co-deputy for the Kinesiology and Physical Education Athletic Association and deputy coed chair of the Intramural Sports Council.

 The prize honours Eva McDonald, a member of the Lifesaving Society for over 40 years, who died in 1969 while serving as Ontario President.
 Eva graduated from the School and was President of its Alumni Association.
 The prize is awarded jointly by the Lifesaving Society and the Alumni Association of U of T's School of Physical Education and Health.